-On October 25, 2022, we completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
-In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock.
+On October 25, 2022, the Company completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
+In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock and warrants to purchase an aggregate of 1,875,945 shares of common stock.
 The warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
 Each pre-funded warrant had a purchase price of \$2.08499, is immediately exercisable at an exercise price of \$0.00001 per share and will not expire until exercised in full.
 The registered direct offering and private placements resulted in total gross proceeds of approximately \$10.7 million with net proceeds to the Company of approximately \$9.6 million after deducting estimated offering expenses.
+During the twelve months ended December 31, 2023, 355,235 pre-funded warrants were converted into 355,235 shares of common stock.
+During the twelve months ended December 31, 2023, 177,877 common warrants were exercised for proceeds of \$348,638.
+There were no common warrants exercised during the twelve months ended December 31, 2022.

-In accordance with the concept of ASC 820 regarding the October 2022 public offering, the Company allocated the value of the proceeds to the common stock, common warrants, and pre-funded warrants utilizing a relative fair value basis.
-Using the Nasdaq closing trading price for our stock on October 20, 2022, the Company computed the fair value of the shares sold.
+In accordance with the concept of FASB ASC 820 regarding the October 2022 public offering, the Company allocated the value of the proceeds to the common stock, common warrants, and pre-funded warrants utilizing a relative fair value basis.
+Using the closing trading price for our stock on October 20, 2022, the Company computed the fair value of the shares sold.
 This valuation did not impact the total gross increase to Stockholders' Equity of \$10.7 million, but is an internal, proportionate calculation allocating gross proceeds of approximately \$4.0 million to common stock, \$4.4 million to common warrants and \$2.3 million to pre-funded warrants.